Issues

 Select multiple issues to perform bulk actions:

 If you've connected Jira, you can create tickets directly from issues.
-The Jira ticket will be linked to the Canary issue and kept in sync.
+The Jira ticket will be linked to the Cofactor issue and kept in sync.

 See Jira Integration for setup instructions.